 Nonprofit New York supports both residential and commercial rent relief efforts.
 As the state considers rent and occupancy relief bills during the COVID-19 crisis and other public emergencies, we as nonprofits recommend rent and occupancy relief include:

-Nonprofit New York supports the Save Our Storefronts bill (S8865), and recommends nonprofits be exempt from the 25 employee threshold; all nonprofits should be eligible for rent relief.
+Nonprofit New York supports the Save Our Storefronts bill, and recommends nonprofits be exempt from the 25 employee threshold; all nonprofits should be eligible for rent relief.

 Throughout 2020 Nonprofit New York worked closely with the New York Congressional Delegation and advocated for nonprofit inclusion in federal COVID-19 relief efforts.
-Our current recommendations for nonprofit inclusion in COVID federal relief include:
+Our recommendations for nonprofit inclusion in COVID-19 federal relief included:

 Pandemic Risk Insurance Act

 The nonprofit sector supports a federal solution to COVID-19 and future pandemics.
 The fragmented and inefficient approach the United States has taken to COVID-19 has been incredibly detrimental to our sector.
 We emphatically support a centralized solution, just like the risk of terrorism.
 Nonprofit New York, strongly supports H.R.
 7011, the Pandemic Risk Insurance Act of 2020 (PRIA), which would create the Pandemic Risk Reinsurance Program, a system of shared public and private compensation for business interruption losses resulting from pandemics, including COVID-19, or public health emergencies.